backstage/backstage/docs/getting-started/development-environment.md

 ---
 id: development-environment
 title: Development Environment
+# prettier-ignore
 description: Documentation on how to get set up for doing development on the Backstage repository
 ---

 This section describes how to get set up for doing development on the Backstage